 In breathless anticipation of freedom after Boris’ roadmap announcement, an explosion of memes summed up the mood in many households in June 2020 – but we had to stop for a moment and ask: what will happen next?
 What has the pandemic done to the world of work and what can we expect as things slowly get back to normal?
 (And most importantly, who’d be buying the first round once Friday post-work drinks were re-instated?)

-Work/Life balance - won or lost?
+Work/life balance - better or worse?

-Communication may never be the same
+Communication: never the same again?

 Beating those back-to-work blues

 The first few months of retuning to work after the first lockdown were certainly an adjustment, shortly followed by a second UK lockdown during the winter months.
 The continued changes and fears for public health led many office-based businesses to transition to working remotely full time, or offering a flexible hybrid model of office and home working.